Do I have to live in BC to work with Angela?

 - The price you see is the price you pay and is stated in Canadian dollars.
 There are no taxes for one-to-one nutrition coaching given by a Registered Dietitian.

 - Payment is accepted by credit card at the time of booking.
 Some sessions require full payment at time of booking.
-Many of my packages are set up to offer monthly payment plans.
+Many of my packages are set up to offer monthly payment plans (at no additional cost).
 Upon payment, you’ll receive a credit card receipt.
 Your official receipt(s) for insurance reimbursement (if your benefits cover Dietitian services) will be provided at the end of each session to confirm that the session was completed.

 - A cancellation fee of $50 will be charged if less than 24 hours notice is provided in the event you are unable to keep your appointment.
 This fee is not typically reimbursed by third part benefits providers.